A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 Many of the risk factors for teen drivers are due to their inexperience behind the wheel and their susceptibility to distraction.
 Distracted driving is a problem in every age group of drivers, but for teens it can be even more dangerous because it is coupled with inexperience and overconfidence in their driving abilities.

 Many states, including Maryland, Virginia, and Washington D.C, are implementing graduated drivers licensing programs (GDL) to assist teens in the development of the necessary skills and experience to become safe drivers.
-Research shows that GDL programs are linked to a reduction in fatal and serious injury auto accidents among teen drivers.
+Research shows that GDL programs are linked to a reduction in fatal and serious injury car accidents among teen drivers.

 Relief for Your Family

 So often with fatal car accidents, it is difficult enough to deal with the emotional pain that accompanies the death of a loved one and the loss of companionship, but the other reality is that you and your family may be faced with losing the financial support provided by that loved one.
-Stuart Plotnick helps families recover the compensation they need to begin to move forward.
+Attorney Stuart L. Plotnick helps families recover the compensation they need to begin to move forward.
 You may be able to recover financial compensation for:

 - Medical bills